HarelYoav/mx-dashboard/README.md

 # Purpose of the project

-The purpose of this project for me was to learn how to integret all the parts of web development After I finished a online course on udemy about web development, I found my self with the knowledge how to develop using node.js, react, javaSript, html, css and more But with out the knowledge how to connect them all together to a single project
+The purpose of this project for me was to learn how to integret all the parts of web development After I finished a online course on udemy,
+I found my self with the knowledge how to develop using node.js, react, javaSript, html, css and more But with out the knowledge how to connect them all together to a single project